Cavity Wall Insulation

 Over and above the significant savings on your central heating bills you will also notice that your home will be cooler in summer, all due to the improved insulating properties of the walls, it will also help reduce condensation on the walls and ceilings and provide a more stable and even temperature throughout the home.

-Is My House Suitable?
+Is My House Suitable for Cavity Wall Insulation?

-There are two steps to see whether your house has cavity wall.
-The year that your property was built will give you a good indication:
+1. The year that your property was built will give you a good indication:

 - Before 1932 your house is unlikely to have cavity walls